techidaily/site-games-able/source/_posts/opera-gx-and-edge-combat-ultimate-gaming-browser-winner.md

 ## Opera GX vs. Microsoft Edge's Customization Options

- Regular keyboards and mice don't look like[gaming keyboards](https://www.makeuseof.com/tag/best-gaming-keyboard/) and gaming mice.
+ Regular keyboards and mice don't look like [gaming keyboards](https://www.makeuseof.com/tag/best-gaming-keyboard/) and gaming mice.
 Consequently, one would expect that a gamer's web browser would also look different from your typical web browser.
 However, this is another aspect the two web browsers approach differently.

 ![Opera GX Visuals](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/09/opera-gx-ui-overview.jpg)